open-policy-agent/opa/docs/content/_index.md

   * Pushing relevant data about your service’s state into OPA’s document store
   * Offloading some or all decision-making to OPA by querying it

-When your service is integrated with OPA, your users will be able author and deploy custom policies that control the behavior of your service’s policy-enabled features.
+When your service is integrated with OPA, your users will be able author and deploy custom policies that control the behavior of your service.
 Furthermore, users can publish data to OPA that is not available to your service about their own deployment context.

 {{< figure src="request-response.svg" width="50" caption="OPA's query and decision model" >}}